 Are you looking to brand, ID and/or microchip your foal?
 Totally Vets can either use your personal brand or our own.

 Castration is usually done anytime at 1-2 years old, depending on their testicular size, behaviour and herd composition.
 The stallion needs to be in good health, which means a good Body Condition Score, no fever and no infections.
-Before we castrate you/we also need to make sure whether both testicles have descended into the scrotum.
+Before we castrate, you/we also need to make sure whether both testicles have descended into the scrotum.
 The time of year can also matter.
 Because the surgical incisions remain open after surgery to allow drainage of the site, we prefer not to castrate when there are too many flies around that can infect the wound.
 It can also be beneficial to castrate when outside temperatures are not too high.

 For more information on castration, please give us a call.

-If your horse has injured itself and it hasn’t been vaccinated for Tetanus, we can administer a Tetanus Anti-toxin.
+If your horse has injured itself and it hasn’t been vaccinated for tetanus, we can administer a tetanus anti-toxin.
 This needs to be done as fast as possible after injury.
-Because the Tetanus bacteria (Clostridium tetani) is everywhere in the environment and can get in through the smallest (unnoticeable) wounds, it is best to choose vaccination rather than the anti-toxin.
+Because the tetanus bacteria (Clostridium tetani) is everywhere in the environment and can get in through the smallest (unnoticeable) wounds, it is best to choose vaccination rather than the anti-toxin.

 There are also other vaccines available at Totally Vets.
 These are especially worth considering if you are breeding a foal.
 Give us a call to discuss protection against EHV, salmonella and tetanus in your pregnant mare and newborn foal.
-NB: some of these vaccines need to be started before the 5th month of gestation (pregnancy).
+NB: some of these vaccines need to be started before the fifth month of gestation (pregnancy).

 - Preliminary examination: this is done in the standing horse and will be focused on ID, the general physical exam, any abnormalities, conformation, …

 - Examination during walking, trotting, turning and backing: this also encompasses a trot up and flexion tests to look for lameness.
 A straight hard surface of 30-40 metres is needed to complete this.
-The horse is not assessed during lunging or riding riding.
+The horse is not assessed during lunging or riding.